heapwolf/blog/src/markdown/cv.md

 ## Expertise
 Computer Science Research.
 Software Engineering: programming design and engineering, concurrent and distributed programming, metaprogramming, functional programming and ECMAScript (Javascript).
-Key-Value store
+Relational and Semi-stuctured data.

-## Experience
+## Professional Experience

 ### Software Engineer, Technical Lead, VP of Engineering at Voltra Co.
 January 2016 - Present (2 years)

-Voltra Co. is a cloud storage service and platform for artists to sell their music.
-Voltra's desktop and mobile players sync so you can stream your music from anywhere.
-The only ad-free fully hi-res platform.
-On this project I worked with Electron, JavaScript, Node.js, C++, CSS3, HTML5, Stylus, Jade, Webpack, React, React-Native, and Amazon Web Services.
+Voltra Co. is a platform for artists to sell their music.
+Voltra Co. offers Stream-to-own.
+For music consumers this is a low-risk path to purchasing music.
+Voltra's desktop and mobile players sync so that listeners can stream their music from anywhere.
+It is the only ad-free, fully hi-res, cross-platform service.
+On this project I work with Electron, JavaScript, Node.js, C++, CSS3, HTML5, Stylus, Jade, Webpack, React, React-Native, and Amazon Web Services.

 ### Engineer, Sr. Engineer, VP of Engineering at Now Secure